Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Assumptions-and-Evaluation.md

 adj_r^2: 0.8220
 ```

-No surprise.
-We see a substantial increases in both SSE and SST as well as substantial decreases in $R^2$ and adjusted $R^2$.
+No surprise, we see a substantial increases in both SSE and SST as well as substantial decreases in $R^2$ and adjusted $R^2$.

 ### Considerations
 We can check to see if our model is capturing the underlying pattern effectively.
 Specifically, let's generate side-by-side **Residual Plots** for the linear case and the nonlinear case.